Alberdi/rogueforce/README.md

 It will launch a TCP server based on sockets on the port included and the next one (port+1).
 Then each player needs to connect to it in the proper order, first the one going in the port specified and then the other one.
 Here is an example of the workflow to play a single game of 60 seconds.

     marce:~$ python server.py 8888
-    marce:~$ python main.py 8888
+    marce:~$ python battle.py 8888
-     sito:~$ python main.py 8889
+     sito:~$ python battle.py 8889

-More or less the same if you're running it using the launcher, but you'll need to talk it in advance and choose the same generals for each side.
-To customize your experience, such as choosing different generals for each side, using the `main.py` method, you'll to edit the last lines of that file.
-Maybe it's a bit cumbersome, but it's the preferred method for now; just make sure that both copies of the game have exactly the same code.
+To customize your experience, such as choosing different generals for each side, you'll to edit the last lines of `battle.py`; and remember to do it on both sides of the network if you want to play the same game.
+Maybe it's a bit cumbersome, but the `scenario.py` will support network soon.

 Rogue Force will have ready to play packages for each major system in the future, but they're not provided yet.